roberthodgen/phonegap-mwbarcodescanner/README.md

-* Upon license purchase, replace the username/key pairs for the corresponding barcode types in the file 'src/com/manateeworks/BarcodeScannerPlugin.java' (Android), 'Plugins/MWScannerViewController.m' (iOS) or 'Plugins/com.manateeworks.barcodescanner/BarcodeHelper.cs (wp8);
+* Upon license purchase, replace the username/key pairs for the corresponding barcode types in the file 'MWBScanner.js';

 &nbsp;

-**Android Note**

-You have to import .R file of your project (import YOUR_APP_PACKAGE_NAME.R;) to the 'src/com/manateeworks/ScannerActivity.java'

 **WP8 Note**